josh-stillman/devops-for-typescript-devs/README.md

 #### Security Groups

 [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) function like network firewalls for resources in your VPC.
 They permit or deny network traffic from certain sources to resources in the group on certain ports.
-Here, for instance, we want to allow incoming traffic on port 1337 to our Strapi app.
+Here, for instance, we want to allow incoming traffic on port 1337 to our Strapi app, and block all other ports.
 For the permitted traffic source, we can specify specific IPs, IP ranges, or other Security Groups.

 The ability to link together two Security Groups will allow us to require incoming traffic to flow through our load balancer.
 The ECS Service's Security group will permit incoming traffic on port 1337 only from the load balancer's Security Group.